mjagec/polybar-themes/README.md

 # :diamond_shape_with_a_dot_inside: Polybar Themes :diamond_shape_with_a_dot_inside:
-## A set of personal configuration themes for the [Polybar](https://github.com/polybar/polybar) status bar.
+## A set of personal configuration files for the [Polybar](https://github.com/polybar/polybar) status bar.

 ###### "Polybar aims to help users build beautiful and highly customizable status bars for their desktop environment, without the need of having a black belt in shell scripting."